TorbenRahbekKoch/mr-legacy/public/data/blogs/the-value-flywheel-effect/entry.md

 figure out a *purpose*.

-In Phase 2 mapping can be used to asses whether you can the people and capability to act on your purpose.
+In Phase 2 mapping can be used to asses whether you have the people and capability to act on your purpose.

 Now we have purpose and situational awareness Phase 3